skosachiov/wanna-debian/docs/simplebuilder/index.md

 A successful build is indicated by the presence of `.deb` packages.
 The source package is copied to the local repository even if the build fails.

+Please note that the local repository is enabled in the `/etc/apt/sources.list.d/simplebuilder.list` file and is disabled after `simplebuilder` completes its process.
+If you want to keep the local repository permanently enabled, please move the local repository entries, for example, to the `/etc/apt/sources.list` file.
+This may be necessary for the convenient use of consistency-checking tools, such as `dose-debcheck`.

 ## Build from a single .dsc file

 `echo "https://example.com/package.dsc" | simplebuilder`